hlxsites/henkel-raqn-guide/docs/edge/perfomance.md

 # the ugly

-Well althould is actually a well performing script, it's relying a lot on async await.
+Well althould is actually a well performing script, it's relying a lot on queue and async await.

-Async function if you await became basicly syncronous code.
+- Async function if you actually await became basicly syncronous code.

-So the queue will always offer a step by step loading and reduce the concurrency and increase the time to load some assets.
-That actually can lead to longer load times in bad connections since
+Queue will always offer a step by step loading and reduce the concurrency increasing the time to load overrall and can lead to longer load times.

 ## This repo on OOB script on regular wifi network no CDN